-- Back pain can be relieved by: a forward leaning position (Stremler et al. 2005); warm water; gentle sacral pressure.
-But, avoid applying strong pressure to the sacrum as this may reduce the space available in the pelvis for rotation.
+- Back pain can be relieved by: a forward leaning position (Stremler et al. 2005); warm water; sterile water injections; gentle sacral pressure.
+Avoid applying strong pressure to the sacrum as this may reduce the space available in the pelvis for rotation.

 - If the woman requests help or would prefer you to ‘do’ something there are a number of techniques you can use to create more space in the pelvis.
 I have provided a list here.
 You can learn these techniques at my workshop… and I plan to make some movies of them to share online at some point.

 - Occasionally, despite everything a baby will become ‘stuck’… and this happens to babies in an OA position too.
 In this situation more invasive interventions such as digital rotation (Reichman et al. 2008); instrumental birth or c-section may be necessary.

 An OP position is not wrong or a problem.
 It is not caused by anything the woman does or does not do.
 Instead, it is a common variation that occurs when a baby gets into the ‘optimal position’ for his journey through his mother’s unique body.
 After all, he has more knowledge about the interior of his mother’s pelvis than we do.
 If we want to improve the experience and outcomes associated with an OP position we need to rethink our approach to it.
 Let’s celebrate the OP baby’s wisdom and allow the birth to unfold as it needs to, only intervening if it is truly required.